braddillman/fashion/README.md

 The three-legged stool of fashion:

--A model is just a structured input file.
+- A model is just a structured input file.
--A transform is just a simple script.
+- A transform is just a simple script.
--A generator just substitutes values from a model into a template.
+- A generator just substitutes values from a model into a template.

 Fashion introduces a little structure, convention and metadata to make transformations and generators more managable.
 Python was selected as the language for transformation due to its' popularity and that no compilation step is required.
 Rather than introduce a new language for transformation, just learn python.